jordanamorais/lfrgs-frontend-samples/README.md

 # Frontend Samples and Utilities

-> Some useful kick-starter files to improve GS Frontend Development and Liferay content configuration.
+> Some useful kick-starter boilerplates and files to improve GS Frontend Development and Liferay content configuration.

 ## ADTs